Get

 dog running with its owner at a marathon

-Over 2.6 million Americans participate in 5K runs every year in the US.
-This number skyrocketed during the 2010s, although it has seen a slight decline in recent years.
+Many people participate in 5K runs every year.
+It is one of the most common road running distances, especially for those new to jogging and running.
 People engage in this activity for many reasons, including managing stress, staying healthy, and controlling weight, and it only makes sense to want to bring your canine bestie along to enjoy the fun.

 Research has shown that exercise stimulates the release of endocannabinoids, which essentially are molecules that work to maintain balance in the body and brain.
-Canines also have endocannabinoid systems, suggesting they may experience the so-called runner’s high.
+Canines also have endocannabinoid systems, and are also able to experience the so-called runner’s high 1.
 So, with that said, taking your dog on your run may give your pet the same lift.
 However, just like a human, your dog likely can’t run a 5K without any sort of training first, so let’s dive into some tips for this below!

 1. Get an OK From Your Vet and Doctor